develprr/metamatic-car-app/README.md

-# The Metamatic Car App
+# A Car App on Metamatic™

-A demo app for showcasing The Metamatic Framework.
+A demo app for showcasing Metamatic™ framework in action.

 ### Introduction

-A demo app written in ES6 on React to demonstrate how to use the Metamatic state container framework.
+A demo app written in ES6 on React to demonstrate how to use Metamatic™ state container framework.

 Find the demo running live at (https://metamatic-car-app.herokuapp.com)

-Check NPM package of the Metamatic Framework is available at (https://www.npmjs.com/package/metamatic)
+Check NPM package of Metamatic is available at (https://www.npmjs.com/package/metamatic)

 ## Start the frontend